wallacebrf/Synology-to-TrueNAS/README.md

 2. **Install Script and Support Files**

-- This assumes you already have the <a href="#ngninx_PHP_Maria_DB_Stack">nginx + PHP + MariaDB docker stack</a> installed which means it assumes you already have some data sets and folder structures already created.
+- This assumes you already have the <a href="#ngninx_PHP_Maria_DB_Stack">nginx + PHP + MySQL docker stack</a> installed which means it assumes you already have some data sets and folder structures already created.
 - Download the following files `multireport_sendemail.py` and `trueNAS_snmp.sh` and place them in the `/mnt/volume1/web/logging` directory if you used the same folder structure I did, or place it where you have your web site files stored.
 - create a `/mnt/volume1/web/logging/notifications` directory as the script will use this for temp files
 - create a `/mnt/volume1/web/config` directory as this is where the script will save its config file.